Public Involvement

 The public plays an important role in the Bureau of Reclamation’s planning process.

-The purpose of the public participation process is to actively inform and engage interested stakeholders including other federal, state, and local agencies; elected officials; Native American Tribes; and the general public about the proposed action and to receive public input that informs Reclamation’s analysis and decision making.
+Soliciting public input is an important part of the National Environmental Policy Act (NEPA) process.
+The purpose of the public participation process is to actively inform and engage interested stakeholders including other Federal, state, and local agencies; elected officials; Native American Tribes; and the general public about the proposed action and to receive public input that informs the Bureau of Reclamation (Reclamation)’s analysis and decision making.

-Opportunity for public input was provided for as part of the initial environmental assessment prepared for the project and continues with the initiation of public scoping for this EIS.
+Opportunity for public input was provided for the initial environmental assessment prepared for the project during both public scoping and during a comment period for the draft environmental assessment.

-During the scoping period Reclamation will hold two Live Teams-Event Public Meetings to solicit comments and input that will inform the scope of their analysis in the EIS.
-The meetings will be held on <insert date>,
+During the scoping period Reclamation will hold two live web-based Teams event public meetings to solicit comments and input that will inform the scope of their analysis in the EIS.
+The meetings will be held on October 1, 2025,

-the first at 12pm MST and the second at 6pm MST to accommodate a variety of schedules.
+the first at 12pm and the second at 6pm Mountain Standard Time to accommodate a variety of schedules.

 *Instructions to access Microsoft Teams here.